Learn about many of the available medications in our database.

-Each white, oval, shallow, deep-scored tablet, with the flash and dish logo above the score and the number 10 below contains loratadine 10 mg.
+Each white, oval, shallow, deep-scored tablet, with the flash and dish logo above the score and the number 10 below, contains loratadine 10 mg.
 Nonmedicinal ingredients: cornstarch, lactose, and magnesium stearate.

-Rapid Dissolve Tongue Tablets (10 mg)
+Rapid Dissolve Tablets

 Each white, round, tablet-shaped unit with a debossed "C10" contains micronized loratadine 10 mg.
 Nonmedicinal ingredients: citric acid, gelatin, mannitol, and mint flavour.

 Each oval, transparent, blue gelatin capsule, etched with a "10" logo contains loratadine 10 mg.
 Nonmedicinal ingredients: triglycerides, mono- and di-glycerides, gelatin, sorbitol sorbitan solution, povidone, glycerin, polysorbate, purified water, and FD&C blue.

 Claritin Kids Syrup – Grape Flavour

 Each 1 mL of clear, colorless-to-light-yellow, grape-flavoured syrup contains loratadine 1 mg.
 Nonmedicinal ingredients: artificial grape flavour, edetate disodium, glycerin, maltitol, monobasic sodium phosphate monohydrate, phosphoric acid, propylene glycol, purified water, sodium benzoate, sorbitol, and sucralose.

 Tablets: For adults and children 12 years of age and older, the recommended dose of loratadine is 10 mg once daily.
 The regular tablets may be taken with or without food.
 The rapid-dissolving tablets should be taken on an empty stomach.
 Water or other liquids are not necessary with the rapid-dissolving tablets, as they will melt instantly on the tongue.